UkJunior/caculator/README.md

-this simple calculator application with basic arithmetic operations.
+this is a simple calculator application with basic arithmetic operations.

 The component imports the "useState", "useEffect", and useRef hooks from the React library, as well as a custom CalBody component that handles the display of calculator buttons.